Allocation and User Account Policies

 For using NREL’s high-performance computing (HPC) systems, there are policies for project allocations and user accounts.

-A “Project” is work that is associated with an allocation of resources (node-hours and/or long term storage).
+A “Project” is work that is associated with an allocation of resources (compute time and/or storage).
 Project allocations have an allocation period.
 Project allocations may be renewed through the resource allocation request process.
-A project has a principal investigator (PI) and project members.
+A project has a principal investigator (PI), Lead, Alternate Lead, and project members.

 A project is in the Active state once the project has been awarded an allocation and the date is within the specified allocation period.
 While a project is in the Active state:

-- The project PI may add or remove users from the project.
+- The project PI/Lead/Alt may add or remove users from the project.

-- Project jobs run at normal priority until usage exceeds node hour allocation.
+- Project jobs run at normal priority until usage exceeds allocation.

-- Project jobs run at very low priority after node hour usage exceeds allocation.
+- Project jobs run at very low priority after usage exceeds allocation.

 A project enters the Expired state once the date is after the end of the allocation period or if the project PI leaves the project and no new PI is identified.
 While a project is in the Expired state: